 Teaching assistants will work 12 hours/week, primarily on Tuesday and Thursday mornings, as well as some evenings and afternoons.
 The program runs from June 12-30, 2017.
 This position is a great paid supplement to a summer internship or summer course in St. Louis.
+To apply for summer 2017, submit a resumé and cover letter to Alix Gerber at firstname.lastname@example.org by April 28.
 Students are also encouraged to apply to be Program Assistants for the College Prep Program.

-For more information, contact Liz Kramer at firstname.lastname@example.org.
+For more information about the College Prep Program, contact Liz Kramer at email@example.com.